 Browse Financial Technology

-Stock Exchange Automated Quotation System: Overview and Significance
+Stock Exchange Automated Quotation System

 The Stock Exchange Automated Quotation System (SEAQ) is a screen-based dealing system that was introduced in London following deregulation in 1986.
 SEAQ allows the buying and selling prices of all market-makers for a given security to be displayed to traders simultaneously.
 This system represents a significant evolution in how securities trading is conducted, making it more transparent and efficient.